blooser/Numetric-Flow/README.md

 ## Gen AI and logo

-I generated a logo for the application, because I believe AI is perfect for accelerating our work as developers! ;D
+I generated a logo for the application, because I believe AI is perfect for accelerating our work as developers! ;]

 <img src="https://i.postimg.cc/SQgm9j97/logo.webp" width="254" height="254" />

 ## Preview

+This is sample image how the app looks like on the frontside side after response from backend

 ![img](https://i.postimg.cc/YCyXNzSz/Screenshot-2024-02-19-at-10-54-26-Numetric-Flow.png)